By Dr. Jon Anton

 The speech system enables automated responses to routine calls 24 hours a day, 7 days a week allowing McKesson’s live CSRs to handle more complex requests.
 TeleStock II handles over 40,000 calls per week and, since its implementation in August 2001, has received over half a million calls.
 [Source: SpeechWorks (now Scansoft)].

-American Airlines: Customer service has always been a priority for American Airlines (AA).
+Customer service has always been a priority for American Airlines (AA).
 It’s the largest scheduled passenger airline in the world, carrying more than 100 million passengers each year, and servicing upwards of 44 million members in their AAdvantage frequent flyer program.